pyOpenSci/lessons/running-code/execute-script.md

 There are two primary ways to execute a Python script.

+1. You can call Python from your shell and pass in the script path
+2. You can call your script directly as a command from your shell

+(execute-script-pass-to-python)=
+## 1. Pass your script to the Python command

 The first way to execute a Python script is to use the `python` command.
-The `python` command takes the name of a Python file and executes the file from a command in your shell, like this:
+The `python` command takes the name of a file and executes it from your shell, like this:

 ```bash
 python my_program.py
 ```

-When Python reads a file in this way, it executes all of the "top-level" commands that are not indented.
+When Python reads a file using this approach, it executes each line of code from top to bottom.
+Lines within functions or classes are not executed, unless that function is called or class is created outside of any other function or class definition.
 This is similar, but not identical, to the behavior of copying this file and pasting it line-by-line into an interactive Python shell (or a Jupyter notebook cell).